vic4code/codex-demo-finance/README.md

 ## Features

-- **Triple-layer storytelling** – Events, macro indicators, and market indices share a synchronized time axis, zoom level, and crosshair.
+- **Unified storytelling canvas** – Events, macro indicators, and market indices now stack on a single synchronized timeline with shared zoom and crosshair.
 - **Daily automation** – A GitHub Actions workflow fetches Yahoo Finance and FRED data each morning at 09:30 Asia/Taipei (01:30 UTC) and deploys the refreshed site.
 - **Graceful fallbacks** – Sample JSON datasets are bundled; if live fetches fail the interface notifies the viewer and loads cached data.
 - **Theme-aware UI** – Tailwind + custom CSS variables support light/dark themes with automatic detection and a manual override.